do shell script in AppleScript

 do shell script "echo my-command | /bin/tcsh"

-Each invocation of do shell script uses a new shell process, so state such as changes to variables and the working directory is not saved from one to the next.
-To do several commands in a single invocation, separate the commands with semicolons like this:
+do shell script uses a new shell process, so state such as changes to variables and the working directory is not saved from one to the next.
+For example, the

 How do I get administrator privileges for a command?